brickcraft-mc/brickcraft-mc.github.io/data/faq.md

 > !warning: Some of this information is for old versions of Brickcraft, or for the old website/Patreon system.
 > If you have any questions, please ask in the [Discord](https://Discord.gg/uBhFaBG) server!

+> !note: Brickcraft should work on any version of Minecraft from 1.16 and up.
+> Right now, NO versions are feature-complete.

+> !warning: Brickcraft does NOT support Bedrock Edition.

 ## Installation

 ?[How do I install Brickcraft?]